Skip to content

 The Nostalgic Flavors of Food & Beverage

 The Consumer Packaged Goods (CPG) industry is particularly ripe for nostalgia.
 Think about your fav snack when coming home from school, or most anticipated meal when visiting your grandparents over the summer.
 For me, it was a mac and cheese any time.
 My palette has since refined.
 I still enjoy mac and cheese, but I’m more discerning about ingredients and sometimes make it plant-based.
-As the younger self becomes a grown-up, it’s no small surprise that in recent years, brands are more frequently embracing nostalgia marketing to captivate target audiences.
+As the younger self becomes a grown-up, we crave the comforts of the past, of simpler times.
+So it’s no surprise that in recent years, brands are more frequently embracing nostalgia marketing to captivate target audiences.

 Pepsi is taking this moment even further by using the rebrand as the centerpiece to is 124th anniversary.
 Starting in August 2023, the brand will kick off its massive 125 days of promotions calendar, that runs through New Year’s Eve.
 One hundred twenty-five days for 125 years since the invention of Pepsi (originally “Brad’s Drink”) was conceived.